nonelone/hormoneinator/readme.md

 This is a simple Python script `(Python v3.13.5)`, used to graph users hormone levels against AFAB norms.

-**This software is not a medical software!
-The hormone level norms have been taken from the Internet (and people do lie out there).
+**This is not a medical software!
 The author does not claim to be a medical professional.
-Always consult with an medical proffesional.**
+Always consult your hormone levels with your doctor.** This software is used only to graph the levels to show change in time.
+The norms are simplified, as hormone levels in AFAB individuals usualy vary depending on multiple factors.

 ## Usage